Dog Vaccine Schedules

 DHPP Vaccine for Dogs

 What is DHPP vaccine for dogs?
 The DHPP vaccine protects your furbaby from Distemper, Hepatitis, Parainfluenza, and Parvovirus.
 Commonly called the “distemper shot,” this combination vaccine actually protects against the four diseases in its full name.
+What is the dog shot schedule for DHPP?
 The DHPP vaccine for dogs is a single shot given to puppies in a series of injections beginning at 8, 12, and 16 weeks, a year later, and then 1 to 3 years after that or based on your vet's recommendation.

 Dog DHPP Vaccinations Cost: $33-$42 per shot

 Note: The DAPP vaccine for dogs is very similar to DHPP.
 The A in DAPP stands for “adenovirus”, while the H in DHPP stands for “hepatitis”.
 Adenovirus is an infection that causes hepatitis in dogs.
-Your vet may advise you to use a DHPP vaccine or DAPP vaccine.
+Your vet may advise you to use a DHPP vaccine for dogs or DAPP vaccine.
+Based on your area, breed, and other factors, it is always a good idea to consult your vet for dog vaccination schedules and guidelines.

 Rabies Vaccine for Dogs